GerritCodeReview/k8s-gerrit/operator/README.md

     ## Whether to provision an Ingress.
     enabled: true

+    ## Which type of Ingress provider to use.
+Either: NONE, INGRESS or ISTIO
+    ## (default: NONE)
+    type: NONE

     ## Hostname to be used by the ingress.
 For each Gerrit deployment a new
     ## subdomain using the name of the respective Gerrit CustomResource will be
     ## used.
     host: example.com

     ## Annotations to be set for the ingress.
 This allows to configure the ingress
     ## further by e.g. setting the ingress class.
+This will be only used for type
+    ## INGRESS and ignored otherwise. (optional)
     annotations: {}

     ## Configuration of TLS to be used in the ingress